tsipkens/bidias/README.md

 ### 2.1 Main scripts (main*.m)

-The `main*` scripts in the top directory of the code can be called to demonstrate use of the code.
+The `main*` scripts in the top directory of the program constitute the primary code that can be called to demonstrate use of the code.
+The are generally composed of four parts.

-##### 2.1.1 General structure
+#### 2.1.1 General structure: Four parts

-Scripts to execute this program should be structured as follows:

 - **STEP 1**: Optionally, one can define a phantom used to generate synthetic data and a ground truth.
 The `Phantom` class, described in Section [3.2](#32-phantom-class), is designed to